 Many people in the west are familiar with a number of Tai Chi Styles such as Yang, Wu and Chen.
 These styles all form part of the northern school (Beipai).
 Taiji 37 is the name for the Tai Chi practise developed by the Southern School (Nanpai).
 Many of the Nanpai masters were killed by bombing during the second world war whilst en-route to Shanghai, and so this practise is less well known.

-Many people think of Tai Chi as a series of movements, or form.
-Traditionally however, Tai Chi was taught as standing postures in order to activate the dantian (the body’s energy centre) and allow the body’s energy to flow more freely.
+People often think of Tai Chi as a series of movements, or form.
+Traditionally however, Tai Chi was taught as standing postures.
+The aim was to activate the dantian (the body’s energy centre) and allow the body’s energy to flow more freely.
 In this way fighters developed Taijijin (Tai Chi forces) which were used in combat.
 Today in Taiji 37 we develop the same Tai Chi forces in order to clear the body of sick information (binqi) through the body’s energy channels and meridians.

 Learning a Tai Chi form is a useful basis for practise, but it is not the goal in itself.
 The poetry of the Nanpai school speaks about being invisible and without form.
 This means that, the Tai Chi form is really a series of standing postures and stances that flow from one into another through spontaneous movement.
 Practising the form slowly is not just about calming the mind and making soft flowing shapes, it allows us to explore and understand each of these postures both physically and energetically.

-Tai Chi philosophy and practise is rooted in ancient Chinese traditions of Daoism and Buddhism and the philosophy of Yin and Yang.
-It is not just about relaxing, but about stretching and opening the body at the same time.
-It is about developing both soft and strong force.
-It is about mind and body working in harmony.
-It is about sinking down and lifting up, being full and empty, light and heavy, and harmonising internal and external.
-Based on these ideas, Yang Chenfu developed 10 principles for Tai Chi practise.
+The philosophy and practise of Tai Chi is rooted in ancient Chinese traditions of Daoism and Buddhism and the philosophy of Yin and Yang.
+This is not just about relaxing, but about stretching and opening the body at the same time.
+It means developing both soft and strong force with mind and body working in harmony.
+It is also about sinking down and lifting up, being full and empty, light and heavy, and harmonising the internal and external.
+Based on these ideas, Yang Chengfu developed 10 principles for Tai Chi practise.
 These can be found here.